menhguin/llm-benchmarks-public/README.md

    ```

 2. To add a new dataset:
    - Add a new Json with the same format as the current one.
+Currently the filepath just detects whatever file in the project folder is named _live_test_cases.json_.
 Note that this unit test natively supports multi-turn message log input via both Anthropic and OpenAI APIs.
    - Run `python chat_ranker/test_case_ranker.py`.

 3. To add a new model or system prompt: